-Protein powder can be a healthy part of your diet if you build muscle and increase your energy levels or lose weight.
-But Should You Drink Protein Powder on Non Workout Days?
+Protein powder can be a healthy part of your diet if you build muscle, increase your energy levels, or lose weight.
+But Should You Drink Protein Powder on Non-Workout Days?

 The answer is… No.

-When you use protein powder in smoothies or shakes, it can cause an energy spike followed by a crash-often referred to as the “protein roller coaster.”
+Using protein powder in smoothies or shakes can cause an energy spike followed by a crash-often referred to as the “protein roller coaster.”